 Article 2 Gathering Charge and Payment

-Section 4.1 Gathering Fee.
-The initial gathering fee ("Gathering Fee") for Gathering Services shall be $0.50 per Mcf, plus actual fuel and shrinkage, for Owner's quantity of gas as measured at the Measurement Points(s).
+Section 4.1 Services Fee.
+The services fee ("Services Fee") for Services shall be $0.50 per Mcf, plus actual fuel and shrinkage, for Owner's quantity of gas as measured at the Measurement Points(s).
+The Services Fee is comprised of the following components: (1) $0.20/Mcf for gathering, (2) $0.15/Mcf for compression plus actual fuel and shrinkage and (3) $0.15/Mcf for transportation.

 Section 4.2 Default on Payment.
-In the event that Owner is in default on payment of any amount due for Gathering Services rendered hereunder for a period of thirty (30) Days, then upon fifteen (15) Days written notice, Gatherer may at its election suspend Gathering Services and/or terminate this Agreement, unless Owner pays the amount in default within the aforesaid fifteen-Day notice period.
-Any termination of this Agreement pursuant to the provisions of this Section 4.2 shall be without waiver of or prejudice to any remedy to which Gatherer may be entitled pursuant to this Agreement.
+In the event that Owner is in default on payment of any amount due for Gathering, Transportation and Compresion Services rendered hereunder for a period of ) ninety (90) Days, then upon fifteen (15) Days written notice, Service Provider may at its election suspend Gathering,Tranportation and Compression Services and/or terminate this Agreement, unless Owner pays the amount in default within the aforesaid fifteen(15)-Day notice period.
+Any termination of this Agreement pursuant to the provisions of this Section 4.2 shall be without waiver of or prejudice to any remedy to which Services Provider may be entitled pursuant to this Agreement.

 (Blue Text is "hidden")